Cuesta College, San Luis Obispo, CA

 pub: Yes, if the nearer star has a brighter apparent magnitude (bigger negative number, or smaller positive number), and the farther star has a dimmer apparent magnitude.

 Solution and grading rubric:

 Contains right ideas, but discussion is unclear/incomplete or contains major errors.
-At least discussion demonstrates understanding of Wien's law, H-R diagram and/or the Stefan-Boltzmann law.
+At least discussion demonstrates understanding of relationships between apparent magnitudes, absolute magnitudes, and distances.

 Limited relevant discussion of supporting evidence of at least some merit, but in an inconsistent or unclear manner.
-At least attempts to use Wien's law, H-R diagram and/or the Stefan-Boltzmann law.
+At least attempts to use relationships between apparent magnitudes, absolute magnitudes, and distances.

 Implementation/application of ideas, but credit given for effort rather than merit.
-Discussion not based on Wien's law, H-R diagram and/or the Stefan-Boltzmann law.
+Discussion based on garbled definitions of, or not based on proper relationships between apparent magnitudes, absolute magnitudes, and distances.

 Irrelevant discussion/effectively blank.

 Exam code: midterm02sL0w